 Diet Challenges Couples Face

-This guide breaks down how to overcome these challenges so that you and your partner can reach your goals and feel healthy.
+This article breaks down how to overcome these challenges so that you and your partner can reach your goals and feel healthy.

 A Guide to Managing Your Diet as a Couple

 Managing nutrition is a challenge for all couples.
 We hear comments like this frequently from Duo Life couples.

 - “He eats tons of food and never gains an ounce.”

 - “He starts working out, cuts out junk food, and within a week he’s lost 10 pounds.”

 - “She is on a diet now, so I am always starving.”

 - “Whenever we work out together, she gets discouraged because she doesn’t see the results I do.”